Are You A MSP? Tired Of That Dumpster Fire Feeling?

 Harsh Reality #2 - you took money from your client to get them compliant with NIST SP 800-171 & CMMC, so you have an obligation to provide competent services and guidance for their IT and cybersecurity compliance needs.
 If you don't like it, then do not take on clients that have DFARS/FAR contract requirements.

 Harsh Reality #3 - the False Claims Act (FCA) can affect both you and your client.
 If your client doesn't want to do what is required as part of a government contact, then they are running afoul of the FCA.
-As a MSP/MSSP, if your products and/or services "caused the submission of the false claim" then you are running afoul of the FCA.
+As a MSP/MSSP, if your products and/or services "caused the submission of the false claim" then you are possibly running afoul of the FCA.
 These are very real implications, so take it seriously.
+Here is an excellent primer on the FCA.

 Gain Perspective - Start Here With These CMMC-Specific Articles